abdelfattah-lab/BitMoD-HPCA-25/bitmod_quant/README.md

 ```
 bash run_exp.sh
 ```
-The perplexity result will be saved in a folder `results_quant` under this directory.
+The perplexity results will be saved in a folder called `results_quant` under this directory.

 ## Supported Data Types:
 The following table shows the supported data types